MeghaGajbhiye/PSFT-Workshop/IAM Lab - Best Practices/LabGuide-IAM.md

         Name: Enter a unique name.
 This user should have a unique name in the tenancy.

-        Description: Enter a description.
-For example, New oci user.
+        Description: Enter a description - For example, New OCI user.

         Email: Enter your email ID and confirm it.
 Please make sure not to use the same email ID.
 Email ID has to be unique in the tenancy.
 If you don't have another email ID, you can leave it blank.